MatiasG19/battery-box/README.md

 # Font

-The font is licensed under OFL (see OFL.text).
+The font is licensed under OFL (see OFL.txt).